ITECOMMPAY/mobile-sdk-ios-ui/README.md

 ### Importing library via Swift Package Manager

-Listed below are the instructions on how to import a Ecommpay library via Swift Package Manager.
+Listed below are the instructions on how to import a Mglwallet library via Swift Package Manager.

 #### Using Xcode

 1. In Xcode, select File > Add Package Dependencies.
-2. Enter the repository URL: `https://github.com/ITECOMMPAY/mobile-sdk-ios-ui.git`
+2. Enter the repository URL: `https://github.com/ITMGLWALLET/mobile-sdk-ios-ui.git`
 3. Select the version rule (recommend "Up to Next Major Version").
 4. Click Add Package.
-5. Select the EcommpaySDK library and add it to your target.
+5. Select the MglwalletSDK library and add it to your target.

 #### Using Package.swift